Georgia State University’s Entrepreneurship and Innovation Institute Wins Two Awards for Supporting Underrepresented Entrepreneurs

-Atlanta, May 06, 2021 (GLOBE NEWSWIRE) -- The Entrepreneurship and Innovation Institute (ENI) of Georgia State University’s Robinson College of Business has won two awards for supporting entrepreneurs from underrepresented backgrounds at the 35th annual International Conference on Business Incubation (ICBI35) of the International Business Innovation Association (InBIA).
+Atlanta, Georgia, May 07, 2021 (GLOBE NEWSWIRE) -- The Entrepreneurship and Innovation Institute (ENI) of Georgia State University’s Robinson College of Business has won two awards for supporting entrepreneurs from underrepresented backgrounds at the 35th annual International Conference on Business Incubation (ICBI35) of the International Business Innovation Association (InBIA).

 The ICBI35 conference, held April 25-30, included a showcase in which attendees heard awards finalists present their entries in the fast-paced PechaKucha format in which slides advance every 20 seconds.
 ENI associate director Jackie Davis was a presenting finalist.